Shooting's Amber Rutter: "Coming home to my son at the end of the day makes it all worth it"

 “Now I want to show other female athletes that the Olympics and your sport isn't everything - it doesn't define you.
 If I can inspire other women and remind them that you are a person before you are an athlete, that would be really amazing.”

-Having continued to train 30 weeks into her pregnancy, Rutter is now back on the range three times a week.
-She will head to Crete for a pre-Paris training camp at the start of next month, the first time she is apart from her son.
+Having continued to train 30 weeks into her pregnancy, Rutter was back on the range three times a week, ahead of Paris.